codingotaku/codingotaku/README.md

 ### Hi there fellow otakus👋
-I am currently not active in GitHub community,
+I am currently not active in GitHub community as I am migrating to GitLab and CodeBerg.

-You can find some of my pet projects like [AnimuDownloaderu](https://github.com/codingotaku/Animu-Downloaderu), [Anime Crawler API](https://github.com/codingotaku/AnimeCrawlerAPI) here.
-Yes, all are mostly related to Anime and Manga.
+You can find most of my pet projects here, I'll keep updating them until I completely move out.
+(The repos will remain here for a bit more in "archived" mode)

 - 🔭 I try to promote FOSS in my free time- through videos and blogs, your contribution might help me do this more regularly!